FluxML/Flux.jl/docs/src/reference/training/optimisers.md

 Any optimization rule from Optimisers.jl can be used with [`train!`](@ref Flux.Train.train!) and other training functions.

-For full details of how the new interface works, see the [Optimisers.jl documentation](https://fluxml.ai/Optimisers.jl/dev/).
+For full details of how the interface works, see the [Optimisers.jl documentation](https://fluxml.ai/Optimisers.jl/).

 ## Optimisers Reference